cs1302uga/cs1302-ce02/README.md

 1. List the contents of your directory and make sure you see `exercise2.tar.gz` instead of `exercise2.tar`.
 Now, you have a compressed backup of your directory saved in the `.tar.gz file`.

-1. In this class, you may be asked to submit assignments or exercises from time to time.
-To do this, you much change to the parent directory of the directory you want to submit, then use the `submit` command (specific to Nike).
-To submit your `exercise2` directory, use the following command:
+1. Use the `submit` command to submit this exercise to `cs1302a`:

    ```
    $ submit exercise2 cs1302a
    ```

-   Read the output of the `submit` command very carefuly.
+   Read the output of the submit command very carefully.
 If there is an error while submitting, then it will displayed in that output.
-Additionally, if successful, the `submit` command creates a new receipt file in the directory you submitted.
-The receipt file begins with `rec` and contains a detailed list of all files that were successfully submitted.
-Look through the contents of the `rec` file and always remember to keep that file in case there is an issue with your submission.
+Additionally, if successful, the submit command creates a new receipt file in the directory you submitted.
+The receipt file begins with rec and contains a detailed list of all files that were successfully submitted.
+   Look through the contents of the rec file and always remember to keep that file in case there is an issue with your submission.

-   Note: You must be on Odin to submit.
+   **Note:** You must be on Odin to submit.

 <hr/>